isabella232/bas-style-kit/README.md

 End-user documentation for this project can then be accessed from [here](https://style-kit-preview.web.bas.ac.uk/).

-[1] Note: This service should already exist and is out of the scope of this project.
-See the [BAS CDN Project](https://stash.ceh.ac.uk/projects/WSF/repos/bas-cdn/browse) for more information.
+[1] Set this to the contents of the `.vault_pass.txt` file for this project.
+Users can request this file using the information in the *Issue Tracker* section of the Project Management documentation.

 [2]
 ```shell